Maurice189/eye-slitscan/README.md

 ## Prerequisites

-This tool run successfully on Arch-Linux and Ubuntu (Trusty Tahr) as well as on OSX (High Sierra).
-Though it should work on Windows just as fine.
-You just have to make sure that the following libraries/frameworks are installed on your machine.
+Currently I only can recommend Linux (Arch-Linux and Ubuntu worked) for running this application.
+One reason is that the QT5-MultimediaModulue seems to have major problems on MacOS.
+For Windows systems I can not speak at this moment, but I'll give it a try in the future.

+Things you need to have installed on your system:

+* CMake (version >= 2.8).
 * Qt5 application framework.
 Please make sure that your Qt version contains the **Qt5Multimedia, Qt5MultimediaWidgets and Qt5Charts** modules.
 * OpenCV library (version >= 3.0).

-In addtion you need CMake (version >= 2.8) for cross-platform building.

 ## Building